miraisolutions/secretsanta/README.md

 We use [Hypothesis](https://hypothesis.readthedocs.io/en/latest/) to define a _property test_ for our matching function: generated example inputs are tested against desired properties.
 Hypothesis' generator can be configured to produce typical data structures, filled with various instances of primitive types.
 This is done by composing specific annotations.
-* The decorator `@given(...)` must be present before the test function that is to use generated input.
+* The decorator `@given(...)` must be present before the test function that shall use generated input.
-* generated arguments are defined in a comma separated list, and will be passed in order to the test function:
+* Generated arguments are defined in a comma-separated list, and will be passed to the test function in order:
 ```python
 from hypothesis import given
 from hypothesis.strategies import text, integers